neonwatty/claude-plugins/looper/commands/plan.md

 - What should be visually checkable in browser (if applicable)
 - What tests should pass

+### 4. Plan Test Coverage (E2E PRIORITY)

+For each step, specify:
+- **E2E tests (REQUIRED):** What user flows need E2E tests - this is how you actually validate the feature works.
+E2E tests are mandatory for ALL features, not just visual ones.
+- **Integration tests:** What component/service connections need testing
+- **Unit tests:** Only for complex algorithms or utility functions that benefit from isolated testing
+- **Test file locations:** Where tests should be created (e.g., `e2e/*.spec.ts`)

+**Philosophy:** Unit tests pass but features break.
+E2E tests simulate real user behavior and catch the bugs that matter.

 ---

 ## Output: Create PLAN.md